 Q: How would I redeem my certificate for a free workshop recording if I win?

-A: Workshop CDs can be ordered from following the convention on their website.
-Instructions will be provided with the certificates mailed to the winners.
-NOTE: Some speakers limit the sale of their workshop recordings from our convention to on-site sales only and may not be available following the convention.
+A: Workshop recordings can be ordered from following the convention on their website.
+Instructions will be provided by email to the winners.
+NOTE: Occasionally one or more speakers may limit the sale of their workshop recordings from our convention to on-site sales only and may not be available following the convention.

 Q: Can I pass out fliers about my business, group, organization, club, church, etc.?